Thomas Chabot: Amateur

+Professional

-Chabot attended the Senators' 2015–16 rookie and main training camps after taking part in Hockey Canada's National Team Summer Showcase held in Calgary during late-summer, playing in three preseason games with Ottawa.
+Chabot was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, 18th overall, in the 2015 NHL entry draft.
+He attended the Senators' 2015 rookie and main training camps after taking part in Hockey Canada's National Team Summer Showcase held in Calgary during late-summer, playing in three preseason games with Ottawa.
 He was returned to Saint John on September 30, 2015, the same day he signed a three-year entry-level contract with Ottawa.
-A year later, Chabot attended the Senators' 2016–17 training camp and made the team, making his NHL debut on October 18, 2016, versus the Arizona Coyotes.
-He was later returned to the Sea Dogs for his final major junior season after playing in one game with the Senators.
-At the conclusion of the 2016–17 season, Chabot earned the Sea Dogs' Top Defenceman Award and the Fans Choice Award.
+A year later, Chabot attended the Senators' 2016 training camp and made the team, making his NHL debut on October 18, 2016, versus the Arizona Coyotes.
+Despite remaining with the team for nearly a month, he was a healthy scratch eight times.
+He was returned to the Sea Dogs in November for his final major junior season after playing in the one game with the Senators.

-To start the 2017–18 season, Chabot was sent to Ottawa's AHL affiliate, the Belleville Senators, where he recorded two goals and five assists in 12 games before being recalled by Ottawa in November.
-He scored his first NHL goal, along with two assists, in a 6–5 win over the New York Islanders on December 1, 2017.
-In his first NHL season, he finished with 9 goals and 16 assists for 25 points in 63 games, while averaging less than 18 minutes of ice-time per game.

-Chabot had a breakout season in 2018–19, finishing with 55 points in 70 games, the 10th-highest among NHL defensemen.
-As the season progressed, his ice-time jumped to an average of 25 minutes per game and he assumed first-pairing duties.
-He was one of only three defensemen under the age of 25 to score 50 points or more, along with Jacob Trouba and Morgan Rielly.
-That season, Chabot was named to the NHL All-Star Game.
-With Ottawa's top two scorers, Mark Stone and Matt Duchene, both traded at the deadline, Chabot finished the season as the team's leading scorer.
-Following the season, hockey writers began listing Chabot as one of the NHL's top defensemen, and in September 2019, he signed an eight-year, $64 million contract extension with the Senators.
+To start the 2017–18 season, Chabot was sent to Ottawa's American Hockey League affiliate, the Belleville Senators, where he recorded two goals and five assists in 12 games before being recalled by Ottawa in November.
+He scored his first NHL goal, and recorded two assists, in a 6–5 win over the New York Islanders on December 1, 2017.
+On April 2, 2018, he recorded two goals and assisted on another in a 6–5 loss to the Winnipeg Jets to record his first multi-goal game.
+In his first NHL season, he finished with nine goals and 16 assists for 25 points in 63 games, while averaging less than 18 minutes of ice-time per game.
+Chabot had a breakout season in 2018–19, finishing with 14 goals and 55 points in 70 games, the tenth-highest among NHL defencemen..
+He recorded another multi-goal game on October 6, scoring twice and assisting on another in a 5–3 victory over the Toronto Maple Leafs.
+One month later on November 6, he tallied three points, scoring once and assisting twice in a 7–3 win over the New Jersey Devils.
+As the season progressed, his ice-time jumped to an average of 25 minutes per game and he assumed first-pairing duties alongside Dylan DeMelo.
+He was one of only three defencemen under the age of 25 to score 50 points or more, along with Jacob Trouba and Morgan Rielly.
+However, in November, he was among seven players forced to release an apology after a video was released showing the players discussing the team negatively.
+That season, Chabot was selected to appear in the NHL All-Star Game.
+With Ottawa's top two scorers, Mark Stone and Matt Duchene, both sent away at the trading deadline, Chabot finished the season as the team's leading scorer.
+Following the season, hockey writers began listing Chabot as one of the NHL's top defencemen, The Senators were eliminated from playoff contention in March.
+In September 2019, he signed an eight-year, $64 million contract extension with the Senators.